Akshatkt/Computer_Vision_Concepts/README.md

 Welcome to **Computer Vision Concepts**, a curated collection of Python notebooks and scripts demonstrating fundamental to intermediate computer vision techniques using libraries such as **OpenCV**, **NumPy**, and **Matplotlib**.

-This repository is designed as a learning resource or reference guide for students, developers, and hobbyists interested in understanding and applying key computer vision concepts.
+This repository is my learning resource for Computer Vision Concepts.

 ---